focus-editor/focus/LOG.md

 - Investigate a crash when font size is too large - copy glyph to buffer segfaults

 # DONE
++ Try to log asserts into log_error.txt - would be very helpful for debugging release builds
++ When unable to save file, show a warning (have an error log?)
 + Optimise line offset storage and recalculation
     + Drop cursor positions and just use offsets
     + Move cursor up and down